Corporate Governance Report

-At Svenska Spel’s Board meeting in December, the CEO must, in writing, present the reviews that were conducted on the Group’s policies in the past year.
+At Svenska Spel’s Board meeting in December, the CEO presented to the Board, in writing, the reviews that were conducted on the Group’s policies in the past year.
 The Group’s legal department is responsible for coordinating the annual report to the Board.
 The unit that is responsible for a policy is also responsible for ensuring compliance with it and that the reporting indicates whether there have been any significant deviations.

 Svenska Spel has an internal audit function that reports directly to the Board’s Audit Committee.
 The internal audit assists the Board and CEO with independent and objective surveys aimed at proposing actions and improvement programmes.
 The function supports the Group’s other units in achieving their goals by evaluating process effectiveness for control and risk identification.

 Svenska Spel applies the Code with the deviations listed below.